AI Transformation & Delivery Leadership

 About

-I founded Allies@AWS because culture isn't a side project.
-It's load-bearing infrastructure.
-That program grew to span 40+ countries over five years, and it remains the work I'm most proud of.
+I founded Allies@AWS because organizational health is an operational variable, not a side project.
+That program grew to span 40+ countries over five years.

 I hold an Executive MBA and a Master of Music.
-That combination is not accidental.
-I think in systems, communicate in stories, and have never met a transformation problem that was purely technical.
+The combination is not accidental.
+I run operations with systems thinking and lead through transformation with the communication discipline that comes from performing at a high level under pressure.
+I have never met a transformation problem that was purely technical; the constraint is always organizational, and fixing it is always an execution problem.

 Organizations keep building the foundation last.
 I build it first.